Georgia Cottage Food Law: Food Safety Training Requirements

 Georgia cottage food production

-Georgia allows the production and sale of homemade goods that don’t require time or temperature controls to keep them safe.
+Georgia allows the production and sale of homemade foods that don’t require time or temperature controls to keep them safe.

 Allowed foods include: